sigsum/sigsum/README.md

 # The Sigsum Project
-Sigsum is a free and open-source project that brings transparency logging to **sig**ned check**sum**s.
+Sigsum is a free and open source software project that brings transparency logging to **sig**ned check**sum**s.
 The overall design is kept general by not logging a more concrete data structure like TLS certificates.

 - [x] Discoverability of signed checksums for the data of your choice
 - [x] Centralised log operations but distributed trust assumptions